NVIDIA/nvbmc-docs/designs/oem/Nvidia/nsmd.md

     * 0x1 - NVSwitch
     * 0x2 - PCIeBridge
     * 0x3 - FPGA
+4. Check if the Device Type is not in fru_ignore list.
-4. Create FruDevice PDI at /xyz/openbmc_project/FruDevice/{DeviceType}_{InstanceNumber}
+5. Create FruDevice PDI at /xyz/openbmc_project/FruDevice/{DeviceType}_{InstanceNumber}
     like the [example1](#example-1)
-5. Exposes Device Type Identifier to "DeviceType" property of FruDevice PDI
+6. Exposes Device Type Identifier to "DeviceType" property of FruDevice PDI
-6. Exposes Instance Number to "InstanceName" property of FruDevice PDI
+7. Exposes Instance Number to "InstanceName" property of FruDevice PDI
-7. Exposes UUID to "UUID" property of FruDevicePDI
+8. Exposes UUID to "UUID" property of FruDevicePDI
-8. Send GetInventoryInformation command to EID and wait for response.
+9. Send GetInventoryInformation command to EID and wait for response.
-9. Parse response to get FRU data.
+10. Parse response to get FRU data.
-10. Expose FRU data to corresponding property name of FruDevice as [table1](#table-1)
+11. Expose FRU data to corresponding property name of FruDevice as [table1](#table-1)

 #### Table 1
 NSM PropertyID to FruDevice PropertyName